VisitABusiness/VisitABusiness/README.md

 To start the deployment, download the [`Solution deployment.docx`](https://github.com/VisitABusiness/VisitABusiness/blob/master/Solution%20Deployment.docx) and follow the instructions.

+Important note(s):
+-The Portal is only supported in English

 ## **Visit a Business solution package**

 The solution is provided as a template in the form of: